jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 This is the first AI LLM-generated [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) solution Q &amp; A:

 **Original Question:**
-Do We have any way's to Extract/ Visualize the rebar cover geometry given to the host element.
+Do we have any way to extract/ visualize the rebar cover geometry given to the host element.
 I need to create curves with respect to the cover geometry.
 Could anyone help me on this topic?

 **Answer:**
 [ChatGPT now supports improved real-time access to the Internet](https://openai.com/index/introducing-chatgpt-search/).

-Therefore, it can now be used to answer questions that require it to look for answers in the Revit API discussion forum, The Building Coder blog, and elsewhere on the web.
+Therefore, it can be used to answer questions that require looking for answers in the Revit API discussion forum, The Building Coder blog, and elsewhere on the web.
 Therefore, I simply rephrased your question as follows and received the attached answer.
 Please check it out and see whether it helps you move forward.
 Please let us know the results and how you and up solving this.